EXETER EQUINE CARE TRUST

 What we do

 Founded in 2019, Exeter Equine Care Trust works with voluntary help to give a permanent haven to retired horses.
 Inspired by the 'home for life' philosophy of Janet Portbury, the Trust looks to extend the work she has been doing for decades and which she continues to do by offering free the facilities of the Hilltop Riding School, such as the site and voluntary team.
-As we grow we hope to expand the educational services for disadvantaged adults and children offered by the Hilltop team and make this somewhere for many more people to feel the health and psychological benefits of being around horses and ponies.
+As we grow we are expanding the educational services for disadvantaged adults and children offered by the Hilltop based team and make this somewhere for our local community to feel the health and psychological benefits of being around horses and ponies.

 Home For Life Horses